 1. Heat the oven to 450 degrees.
 Line the bottom of a 9-inch pie plate with the first pie crust, prick the bottom several times with a fork.

 2. In a large bowl, mix the peeled and thin sliced apple slices, the white sugar, and brown sugar.
-Let sit for 20-25 minutes to allow some of juices to pool in the bottom of the bowl.
-After the apples have rested, remove the apples to another large bowl, and save the excess juices to make the sauce.
+Let sit for 1 hour to allow some of juices to pool in the bottom of the bowl.
+After the apples have rested, using tongs or a large spoon remove the apples to another large bowl, and save the excess juices to make the sauce later.

 3. In a separate smaller bowl, mix the cornstarch, salt, cinnamon, and nutmeg then pour into apples bowl and stir to combine.
 Spoon the apple mix into into pie late that’s been lined with the first pie crust.
 I say spoon them in because more juices will have pooled in the bottom of this bowl and we don’t want to pour that into the pie crust.
 Sprinkle 1 tablespoon of cubed butter over top the apples.

 4. Top the apple mixture with the remaining pie crust, press the edges of the top and bottom crust together all along the pie plate.
 You can make a decorate edge or use a fork to seal.
 Lightly brush the top crust with the milk.
 Then take additional white sugar and cinnamon and generously sprinkle over the crust.
 Lastly, cut several vent holes in top.
 Make them wider than just a slit, you need to let the steam vent out.